alarwasyi98/dotfiles/README.md

 ## Installation

+> [!CAUTION]
+> Always review and understand the script's code before running any executable scripts to prevent any undesired modifications to your system.

 To get started with these dotfiles, you'll need to have Arch Linux set up on WSL and install GNU Stow.
 Follow these steps to set up the environment:

 1. **Clone the Repository:**